mainmatter/playbook/development-process/README.md

 elements might need to be changed, potentially making changes in other, higher-level elements necessary as well.

+##### Productivity Benefits

+Design systems do not only support a consistent user interface but also directly improve productivity.
+Since the application's UI is based on a common set of rules, elements and components, engineers can build new pages without needing additional guidance from designers, simply by following the rules of and using the elements and components of the design system.
+In most cases, elements and components defined in the design system will even have direct counterparts in the application's source code.
+That way, designers do not have to maintain designs for every individual page of the application.
+They only need to ensure the design system provides the rules and elements to build all of the application's pages.

 #### Deliverables

 Ideally no dedicated design deliverables should be necessary and engineers